 Ferry Beach and The Esplanade on Fleetwood Seafront

-Against this beach is public parking right next to the promenade, where you can sit in your car facing over the water.
+It’s adjacent to Fleetwood RNLI station.
+There’s free parking here, right next to the promenade, so you can sit in your car facing over the water.

 Look across the channel of the River Wyre to Knott End with Morecambe Bay and the Lakes beyond and a fabulous view for miles on a clear day.

 Our next clip picks up where the last one left off at the Sea Cadets at Beach Road.
 Travel along the ‘seasidey’ part of Fleetwood seafront to the Museum on Dock Street.
 (Through the areas which we’ve talked about above).

 Dock Street – where Fleetwood Seafront joins the River Wyre

 You’ll pass Fleetwood Museum on your right, it was originally the old Customs House.